-What are web feet, and what do they do for a Golden Retriever’s aquatic abilities?
+What are webbed feet, and what do they do for a Golden Retriever’s aquatic abilities?

-The webbed feet on a Golden Retriever do the same thing as they do on ducks, frogs, and otters.
-They give the dog more surface area to paddle with and make it easier for them to move through the water.
+The webbed paws on a Golden Retriever do the same thing as they do on ducks, frogs, and otters.

 While all that extra surface area helps a Golden Retriever paddle, it also makes them more susceptible to cold water.
 This is why it’s important to make sure they have a good coat of fur to protect them from cold temperatures.